mattiacolucci/Adversarial-Machine-Learning-On-Traffic-Sign-Recognition/README.md

 here BadNets attack is implemented with the whole grid search process used to find best values for it's parameters.
 - <b>Clean-label backdoor poisoning attack</b><br/>
 Here the clean-label black-box attack is implemented.

-- <b>Other solution tried during the experimentation</b><br/>
-Here there are some other things tried during the experimentation which were found to be unsuccessful.
+In the folder ```Experiments```, there is a notebook in which there are all other tries and analysis done during this experimentation.

 ## License